algorys/sysadmin/tutoriel/en/_posts/2016-06-17-alignak-beta-install.md

 ## Get the sources

 Now you have alignak daemons running, you must get alignak backend running on your server.
-Keep user _alignak_ and type:
+Stay logged-in as user _alignak_ and type:

 ```bash
 cd ~/repos